anidh/YOLOv3-PyTorch/README.md

 ## Convert bbox-annotations to txt format

-We can covert the given bbox-annotations.json format file to TXT format which will have annotations for all the GT images to do that we can run the command
+We can covert the given bbox-annotations.json format file to TXT format which will have annotations for all the GT images to do that we can run the
 ```sh
 YOLO_JSON IPython notebook
 ```
 This will take all the images from the image directory and then create a TXT file with bbox coordinates for each image in the gt_annotations folder.
-The format of the GT TXT file will be
+The format of the GT TXT file will be - class_name left top right bottom
-<class_name> <left> <top> <right> <bottom>

 ## Download YOLOv3 Weights